Home birth is an opportunity to find ourselves. And more than this, home birth is safer than hospital birth during a pandemic.

 The basic needs of a woman in labour are well met in home surrounding.
 Freedom to lie down or move around.
 Soft comfortable furnishings.
 Curtains that provide privacy and blankets for warmth.
 Rooms that can be made semi-dark and/or lit only with candles.
 A calm skilled wise woman silent in the background, so as not to stimulate the thinking brain.
 A bathroom with access to water close by.
 Women in labour need to sink into their bodies, be free to make utterances when the surges rise, without fear of disturbing others.

-I have attended many home births and each one is spectacular.
-The undisturbed joy and relief upon meeting this new soul.
-The father’s feelings as he too gives birth.
-It is the mother who says “I did it” and the baby who feels “I made it”.
-Both are right.
-Home Birth is a profound experience, where, in most cases, as a midwife, I do not disturb.
-It is the mother who sinks into her deepest strength, and her innermost knowing.
-It is the mother who brings her baby onto this earth.
-Safely!
+I have attended many home births and out of hospital births and each one is spectacular.
+The joy and relief upon meeting this new soul can fill a father’s heart.
+It is the mother who says “I did it” and the baby who feels “I did it”.